- F 203.002

 RG 186.006.001.003 Audiocassette - Audio recording of Rosemary Brown speaking at the first December 6th Memorial ceremony held in LIB 72.

-Part of Morley Finley fonds
+Morley Finley interview

 File contains cassette recording of Ryerson Archivist Claude Doucet interviewing former Ryerson Registrar Morley Finley.